-AlA International Limited (the "Company") was incorporated in Bermuda on 16 January 1959.
+AIA International Limited (the "Company") was incorporated in Bermuda on 16 January 1959.
 The Company is licensed by the Bermuda Monetary Authority (the "Authority") as a Class 3 insurer and a Class E insurer.
 As described in greater detail below, the Company's core business is to offer Asian households products and services that enhance their financial security and provide them with peace of mind as their financial needs evolve over their lifetimes.
-In addition to the Authority, the Company is subject to supervision in the jurisdictions in which it operates as a branch.
-As at 31 December 2023, the Company is a member of the AlA Group and has branches in the Hong Kong SAR, the Macau SAR, and Taiwan (China) and whollyowned subsidiaries in South Korea, Indonesia, Vietnam, and Cambodia as well as a 49 per cent joint venture in India.
+In addition to the Authority, the Company together with its subsidiaries are subject to supervision in the jurisdictions in which they operate as a subsidiary and a branch.
+As at 31 December 2024, the Company is a member of the AIA Group and has branches in the Hong Kong SAR, the Macau SAR, and Taiwan (China) and wholly-owned subsidiaries in South Korea, Indonesia, and Vietnam as well as a 49 per cent joint venture in India.

-The Company maintained a strong capital position for the year ended 31 December 2023 and the table below shows the current ratings of the Company by leading credit rating agencies:
+The Company maintained a strong capital position for the year ended 31 December 2024 and the table below shows the current ratings of the Company by leading credit rating agencies:

-Rating Agency Financial Strength Rating (note 1) Issuer Credit Rating (note 1) Current Rating since S&P AA- / Stable / AA- / Stable / 22 Nov 2010 Moody's Aa2/ Negative NA 27 Mar 2017 Fitch AA / Stable NA 25 Apr 2017
+Rating Agency Financial Strength Rating (note 1) Issuer Credit Rating (note 1) Rating as at S&P AA- / Positive / AA- / Positive / 23 December 2024 Moody's Aa2 / Negative NA 23 December 2024 Fitch AA / Stable NA 23 December 2024